KKJL

-KKJL (1400 AM, "K-Jewel") is a commercial radio station that is licensed to San Luis Obispo, California and serves the San Luis Obispo area.
+KKJL (1400 AM, "K-Jewel") is a commercial radio station licensed to San Luis Obispo, California, United States, and serves the San Luis Obispo area.
 The station is owned by Pacific Coast Media, LLC and broadcasts an adult standards format.
 KKJL is the San Luis Obispo radio affiliate of the Golden State Warriors basketball team.
 KKJL is rebroadcast on FM translator K293AW (106.5 FM) in San Luis Obispo.

 History

 The station first signed on February 10, 1960 as KSLY.
 Original owner Rex O. Stevenson sold the station to Berry Broadcasters Inc. for $50,000 in April 1961.
 In January 1976, KSLY Broadcasting Company, owned by Homer Odom, sold KSLY and FM sister station KUNA to two separate corporations owned by the same Chicago-based group for a combined $535,000.
 Three years later, in July 1979, the station pair was sold to San Luis Obispo Broadcasting Inc., owned by Dudley A. White, for $1,575,000.

 In February 1984, KSLY, a top 40 outlet, switched call signs and formats with KUNA, which aired a beautiful music format.
 The call letters changed again to KLTW in March 1985, then to KKCB on May 13, 1988.

 On May 7, 1990, San Luis Obispo Broadcasting sold KKCB and FM station KSLY to MHHF Media Ventures Inc. for $1.6 million.
 The new owner changed the AM station's call letters to KIXT on August 7, 1992.
 Further call sign changes came on November 1, 1993 to KIID and on June 1, 1995 to KKJL.

 In April 2014, San Luis Obispo Broadcasting sold KKJL and its translator to Pacific Coast Media, LLC, which also owns KXTK, for $360,000.
 The transaction closed two months later.